SPSquonK/.SPSquonK/README.md

 I am a FlyFF private server developer in limbo that put most of his energy into refactoring the code and the architecture.

-I am not here to look for exploits or earn money by selling systems.
+**I am not here to earn money** by selling systems or from exploits.
 Here is the kind of stupid questions I'm asking myself: https://github.com/SPSquonK/useleSS/issues/2.

 Some of my works include :
 - My [Server Starter 🇬🇧](https://github.com/SPSquonK/ServerStarter)